Macrix/procontel.sdk/README.md

 * when using `XmlProtocol` or `BinaryProtocol` install ProconTEL StandardEndpoints SDK nuget package
 * add reference to `using ProconTel.Sdk.StandardEndpoints;` where it's necessar

+### Features
+All features from Sdk which requires using attributes (i.e. Custom Menu Items) or can be used only in ui context (i.e. IVirtualFileSystem, ) are available for Sdk Legacy too.

 <div id='id-testing'/>